-Total Quality Management (abbreviated as TQM) as it is practiced today was developed by Dr. William Deming, a famed management consultant whose work helped transform Japanese manufacturing after World War II.
+The Total Quality Management system (abbreviated as TQM) as it is practiced today was developed by Dr. William Deming, a famed management consultant.
+His work helped transform Japanese manufacturing after World War II.

 Let's look at how.

 8 Principles of Total Quality Management

 Customer Focus: Under TQM, managers have the responsibility to understand and anticipate the customer's needs.
 The goal is to exceed customer expectations consistently.

 Total Employee Involvement: Managers seek to involve every person at all levels so that they happily work to achieve the organization's long-term success.
 The Total Quality Management paradigm recognizes that the employees closest to the work are in the best position to improve it.